ConnorArmstrong/deco1400-website/readme.md

 ### Cover Images:

+The following table is the list of images retrieved from [Wikimedia Commons]("https://commons.wikimedia.org/wiki/Main_Page") for use as placeholder images with free to use licences:

 | *File Name*                                                                 | *Content Title*                                                          | *Author/Director/Artist*                              |
 |------------------------------------------------------------------------------|--------------------------------------------------------------------------|-------------------------------------------------------|
 | 713px-And_the_Stars_Were_Shining_-_John_Ashbery.jpg                          | And the Stars Were Shining                                               | John Ashbery                                          |